darsh12/ansible-yara/README.md

 =========
 [![Molecule Test](https://github.com/darsh12/ansible-yara/actions/workflows/ci.yml/badge.svg)](https://github.com/darsh12/ansible-yara/actions/workflows/ci.yml)

-Build the latest version of yara from source.
+Build the latest version of yara from latest release.
 Yara helps in identifying and classifying malware.
 The main motivation was to configure it on Wazuh agents

 Requirements